 Throughout 2018 we collected over 500 data points on each entrepreneur we supported.
 This data is collected to measure impact but also to make us smarter in answering key questions.
 One of these key questions is: what (if anything) predicts which entrepreneurs are more or less likely to repay the loans that Balloon gives them?

 We recently started a project to comprehensively analyse this question and have some preliminary findings we wanted to share.
 With that in mind, the findings presented here are not conclusive, they are just what we’ve learnt so far.

 What we did

 Before jumping into the findings, let’s look at what predictors we considered.
 There are two important bits we looked at in this analysis.
 The first, is data on the entrepreneur’s characteristics.
-As part of our programme, volunteers work with entrepreneurs for several weeks.
-Therefore, they get to know their entrepreneurs very well.
-To leverage this knowledge, we ask our volunteers to provide character references of the entrepreneurs they are working with.
+Our work involves providing long term support to entrepreneurs.
+Therefore, they get to know them very well.
+To leverage this knowledge, we ask our staff to provide character references of the entrepreneurs they are working with.
 Amongst other things, this captures how passionate entrepreneurs are about their business, how opportunistic they are, their knowledge of finance, etc.

 An entrepreneur makes their pitch below:

-At every step of the pitch, a panel of evaluators is gathering evidence to score the entrepreneur on Balloon’s 12 pitch criteria.
-These are criteria that we have learnt are important for entrepreneurial success.
+At every step, our loan officers are gathering evidence to score the entrepreneur on Balloon’s 12 evaluation criteria.
+These are criteria that we have learnt are important for business success.
 Examples include: proof there is demand for the entrepreneur’s product/service; the entrepreneur’s experience in running similar businesses; and the financial viability of the business.

-So, in summary, we looked at whether the character references and pitch ratings of entrepreneurs predicted loan repayment performance.
+So, in summary, we looked at whether the character references and loan officer ratings of entrepreneurs predicted loan repayment performance.
 What did we find out?